-According to the National Fire Protection Association, seven out of ten adults in the United States own a grill and an average of 10,600 home fires are started by grills each year.
-Fourth of July means family, friends, fun and food, but it also means that the chance of fires started by grills increases exponentially.
+According to the National Fire Protection Association, seven out of ten adults in the United States own a grill and an average of 8,900 home fires are started by grills each year.
 Before your family and friends come together for a delicious meal, review these tips to ensure you stay safe while having a great time.

 - Only use propane and charcoal grills outdoors.